-The first ever Castle & Derwent Triathlon is now open for registration!
+The Castle & Derwent Triathlon 2019 is now open for registration!

 We are delighted to be hosting our first triathlon this year alongside our friends at Derwent Reservoir Sailing Club.
 We have hosted numerous GoTri events with excellent feedback on how we have managed the events.
 We felt this year was a natural step for Castle Tri to host a triathlon and we hope you will join us for either the Sprint or Standard distance event.

 Located on the shore of the Derwent Reservoir, the sailing club will be the headquarters for the event and they offer excellent on site facilities including restaurant, clubrooms and free hot showers.
 Plenty of car parking and overnight camping and caravanning are also available to make it a little easier for those of you travelling to the event.
 For full race details read on below!

 750m swim in Derwent Reservoir followed by a 20km cycle, a single lap of the reservoir on undulating tarmac roads with a total elevation of 280 meters, and a 5km run on mixed road and footpaths along the shore of the reservoir.

 £45 entry fee

 1,500m swim in Derwent Reservoir followed by a 40km cycle, 2 laps of the reservoir on undulating tarmac roads with a total elevation of 560 meters, and a 10km run on mixed road and footpaths along the shore of the reservoir.

 Castle & Derwent Triathlon